watercooler-labs/toggl-cli/README.md

 ```shell
 cargo install --path .
 ```
-> This places the release optimized binary at `~/.cargo/bin/toggl-cli`.
+> This places the release optimized binary at `~/.cargo/bin/toggl`.
 Make sure to add `~/.cargo/bin` to your `$PATH` so that you can run the binary from any directory.

-You can invoke the binary using the `toggl-cli` command  now.
+You can invoke the binary using the `toggl` command  now.
 Alternativly you can also run the command directly using `cargo run`

 ```shell
 cargo run [command]